Md Raus Sharif

-Md Raus bin Sharif (محمد روس بن شريف; born 4 February 1951) is a retired Malaysian lawyer who served as the 8th Chief Justice of Malaysia from 1 April 2017 until 31 July 2018.
+Md Raus bin Sharif (محمد روس بن شريف; born 4 February 1951) is a Malaysian lawyer who served as the 8th Chief Justice of Malaysia from 1 April 2017 until 31 July 2018.
 He replaced Arifin Zakaria.

 Education

 He began his formal education at Kampung Astana Raja Primary School in Rembau and went on to complete his secondary education in Tunku Besar Secondary School in Tampin.
 He completed his STPM certificate in Sekolah Tuanku Abdul Rahman (STAR), Ipoh, Perak.

 He obtained Bachelor of Laws from University of Malaya in 1976 later obtained Master of Laws from the London School of Economics in 1987.

 Career

 He joined Legal and Judicial Services as a magistrate in 1976.

 On 1 November 1994, he was made a Judicial Commissioner in the High Court at Kuala Lumpur.
 On 12 January 1996, he was appointed a Judge at the High Court of Malaya.
 Since then, he had served Shah Alam High Court, Muar High Court, Penang High Court and Kuala Lumpur High Court.

 On 28 July 2006, he was appointed a Judge of the Court of Appeal of Malaysia.
 On 12 September 2011, he was promoted as President of the Court of Appeal of Malaysia.

 In 2017, his tenure as the Chief Justice of Malaysia was extended further.
 The re-appointments of Md Raus and Zulkefli to their respective posts were controversial, as their terms were extended after they reached the mandatory retirement age of 66 years and six months.
 Bar Council called the move "unconstitutional" and will cause "widespread and severe erosion of public confidence in the judiciary and its independence".